 Oil Security Review 2012

-In 2011 and 2012, the Ministry of Business, Innovation and Employment (MBIE) commissioned three reports which address the optimal level of oil security in New Zealand.
-These proposals help to mitigate risks of two types of oil supply disruption:
+In 2011 and 2012, the Ministry of Business, Innovation and Employment (MBIE) commissioned three studies into New Zealand’s oil security.
+The studies assessed two types of oil supply disruptions:

 Submissions closed on Tuesday 27 November 2012.

 - Discussion Paper [2.1 MB PDF]

 - Three reports